|

 The church at RAF Locking has won a stay of execution, for the time being at least.

 English Partnerships and the South West Regional Development Agency (SWRDA), which own the former RAF Camp, had announced plans to demolish the church, one of the few buildings still standing.
-The SWRDA has agreed not to demolish the building until it has finalised the master plan for the whole of the RAF Locking site and until it has had discussions with the Locking parish council to see if the building can be used for alternative purposes.

 Weston Mercury (Extract) Jan 2004